Joanot Martorell

 Joanot Martorell ([dʒuaˈnɔd maɾtoˈɾeʎ]; c.
-1410 – 1465) was a Valencian knight and writer, best known for authoring the novel Tirant lo Blanch, written in Valencian and published at Valencia in 1490.
+1410 – 1465) was a Valencian knight and writer, best known for authoring the novel Tirant lo Blanch, written in Catalan/Valencian and published at Valencia in 1490.
 This novel is often regarded as one of the peaks of the literature in Catalan language and it played a major role in influencing later writers such as Miguel de Cervantes, who, in the book burning scene of Don Quixote, says "I swear to you, my friend, this (Tirant lo Blanch) is the best book of its kind in the world".
 The novel deals with the adventures of a knight in the Byzantine Empire; it is considered one of the first works of alternate history.

 Martorell apparently was a chivalrous man and suffered an early death due to court intrigue, leaving the novel unfinished.
 It was prepared for publication by his friend and colleague, Martí Joan de Galba.

+Biography

+Martorell was born in Valencia around the year 1410.
+According to the historian Jaume Chiner, Martorell's family was originally from Gandía.
+His grandfather, Guillem Martorell, was a royal advisor and his father, Francesc Martorell, married to Damiata Abelló, was butler to King Martin the Humane.
+A sister of Joanot Martorell, Isabel, was married to Ausiàs March.

+There are many biographical details that show Martorell to have been a combative and aggressive knight with a hectic life, marked by various trips and knightly adventures, although most of his disputes, including the challenges to the death, did not go beyond verbal duels.
+His first appointment of knighthood dates to 1433.

+Martorell spent many years in England (on one of his stays, in 1438, he translated the 12th-century poem Guy of Warwick), Portugal and Naples, as a result of various knightly disputes of which he was so fond, and about which information exists thanks to the fourteen "lletres de batalla" (battle letters, or exchanged letters) that Martorell wrote throughout his life and that were published in the editions of Tirante el Blanco edited by Martí de Riquer in 1969 and 1979.

+The confrontations Martorell had include the following: